dblalock/bolt/README.md

 #### Notes

 Bolt currently only supports machines with [AVX2 instructions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#Advanced_Vector_Extensions_2), which basically means x86 machines from fall 2013 or later.
 Contributions for ARM support [are welcome](https://github.com/dblalock/bolt/issues/2).
+Also note that the Bolt Python wrapper is currently configured to require Clang, since GCC apparently [runs into issues](https://github.com/dblalock/bolt/issues/4).

 ## How does it work?